The School for Good and Evil: Premise

-Every four years, two children are kidnapped from the village of Gavaldon.
-Usually, one child is well-behaved and beautiful, and the other is ugly and peculiar.
-The kidnapper, referred to as "the School Master", allegedly kidnaps them to the School for Good and Evil in the surrounding Endless Woods, where they are trained to become fairytale heroes and villains.
+For the last 200 years, every four years, two children are kidnapped from the village of Gavaldon.
+Usually, one child is beautiful and good-hearted, and the other is hideous and villainous.
+The kidnapper, referred to as "the School Master," kidnaps them to the School for Good and Evil in the surrounding Endless Woods, where they are trained to become fairy tale heroes and villains.
+The townspeople figure this out by seeing many of the kidnapped children in story books, that arrive mysteriously at the bookshop, such as Grace and Enya, who were the first children to be taken.